DataWanderers/find-a-similar-pro-cyclist/README.md

 <p align="center"> <img src="assets/app.png" alt="app"/> </p>

 **Note**: Since November 28, 2022, the free Heroku resources are sadly not available anymore.
 Don't worry, you can still enjoy the app locally!
+**Note 2**: Check out the [sborms/cyclingsimilarity.com](https://github.com/sborms/cyclingsimilarity.com) repository for a more extensive implementation of this idea.

 ## Why?
 This little tool has several possible applications: